edwinhung/Birds_Image_Classifier/README.md

 # Dataset
 [BIRDS 400](https://www.kaggle.com/datasets/gpiosenka/100-bird-species) on Kaggle contains a total of 62388 images of 400 bird species.

-# Neural network with fastai
+# Training neural network with fastai
-Thanks to the great [dataset](https://www.kaggle.com/datasets/gpiosenka/100-bird-species) on Kaggle, this project trains a neural network with fastai framework.
-Transfer learning is used with pre-trained efficient net from the convenient timm library.
+Thanks to the great [dataset](https://www.kaggle.com/datasets/gpiosenka/100-bird-species) on Kaggle, this project trains a neural network with fastai API.
+Transfer learning is used with pre-trained efficient net from the convenient timm library (timm is now integrated into fastai after this project was completed, please check out [timm.fast.ai](https://timm.fast.ai/)).
 The result is an impressive 99.4% accuracy on given test set*.

 *see notes from Kaggle dataset provider